AllediaWordPress/Gator-Forms/readme.txt

 21. Very advanced options for web developers

 == Changelog ==

+= 2.1.3 / 16-12-2015 =
+* Fixed error when displaying form by shortcode on some themes
+* Fixed input field height for big font size
+* Added option to autocomplete fields by Browser
+* Added MailChimp double opt-in

 = 2.1.2 / 28-09-2015 =
 * Updated list of Operating Systems